How much engagement is your blog getting on your website?

 Again, just plug in your URL, and you will be treated to a ton of information, ranging from on-page link analysis, keyword analysis, metadata analysis, and tons more.
 If you need any help figuring out what all of this information means, please feel free to contact me!

-You May Already Have a Free Tool
+You May Already Have Free Tools To Monitor Your Blog

 Many web platforms, such as Hubspot or WordPress, already have built-in analytic systems.
 Whatever web platform you chose, it always pays to take a look around at the various tools offered.
 You might only use a fraction of them, but it’s still good to know they’re there.
 Plus, if you hire a web developer or a virtual assistant, they might know how to use them effectively!